FEND16/git-assigment-fend16/yoko_andrae/yoko_andrae_busfare.md

         move to next stage - charging with 200 bills

-        IF Bus fare is less than 500 & more than or equal to 200 Charge 200 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage
+        IF Bus fare is less than 500 & more than or equal to 200 THEN Charge 200 as many times as possible Subtract amount for this stage from balance Add the number of Transactions for this stage